Dyslecix-Dev/github-tutorial/README.md

 - GitHub - A collaboration platform that uses Git for versioning.
 - GitHub Actions - A way to automate aspects of software workflow (e.g. testing, continuous deployment, code review, managing issues and pull requests, etc.).
 - GitHub Flow - A lightweight, branch-based workflow for projects with regular deployments.
+- Head Commit - In Git, HEAD points to a branch or commit, so the head commit is the most recent commit in a repository's history.
 - Job - A set of steps in a workflow that execute on the same runner.
 - Matrix Strategy - The use of variables in a single job to automatically create multiple job runs.
 - Merge - Adds the changes in a pull request and branch into the main branch.